 The Department of Linguistics and Philosophy at the Massachusetts Institute of Technology is highly regarded for its research efforts.
 Student research is the primary focus of the department’s linguistics degree program.
 While priority is given to graduate students, there are some research assistantships available to undergraduates.
 Much of MIT’s linguistics research is conducted at the on-campus Language Acquisition Lab, which partners with local preschools and similar centers.
 The department also sponsors many activities, including fieldwork, colloquium series, and discussion groups.

-This concludes our ranking of the top 50 great value colleges for linguistics in 2016-2017.
+This concludes our ranking of the top 50 great value colleges for linguistics.